franzbu/HAeating/README.md

-The code in this repository is production-ready; however, the documentation below just covers some basics ATM.
+The code in this repository is production-ready; however, the documentation below just covers some basics.
 I might improve it at a later stage should there be sufficient user interest.

 # 🌡️ Home Assistant Heating